-A couple of eggs, some spice and a can of pumpkin is all you need.
-You will have your tasty dessert in the oven in no time at all.
+A couple of eggs, some spice, and a can of pumpkin round out the simple ingredient list.
+You will be putting your pie in the oven in no time at all.

-The result is everything you would want it to be.
+The resulting condensed milk pumpkin pie is everything you would want it to be.
 It is smooth, rich and infused with pumpkin spice.